 Variation 5: Text with gradients

-To see the linear gradient in action, click on either one of the following eyedropper tool to
+To see the conical gradient in action, click on either one of the following eyedropper tool to

 choose your gradient color.
-To choose an arbitrary direction of the gradient, click and drag the needle pin on the wheel
+To choose an arbitrary angle of the gradient, click and drag the needle pin on the wheel

 guide to select the gradient angle measured from the 3 o'clock position.